nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 **TODO: GET REAL PLUGIN ID**

-##Local Storage
+See **[LINK TO DOCUMENTAITON GOES HERE]()** for more details on configuring Intune's MAM capabilities.

+##Securing Locally Stored Data
-Storing data locally is relnativley straight forward with Cordova but securing it can be a bit more difficult.
-Note that generally using JavaScript based encryption schemes is a bad practice and [not considered secure](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful/).
-Here are some recccomendations that can thankfully help for Cordova apps.
+Storing data locally is relativley straight forward with Cordova but securing it can be a bit more difficult.
+Generally using JavaScript based encryption schemes is a bad practice and [not considered secure](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2011/august/javascript-cryptography-considered-harmful/) and local and file storage are not encrypted (unless you are using a product that forces this to happen automatically).
+Here are some recccomendations that can thankfully help encrypt sensative data in Cordova apps.

 ###Encrypt data using Web Crypto via Crosswalk and a shim
 The best starting point whenever you are tackling a problem related to security is to rely on browser features as they undergo significant testing and have abundant real-world use going for them.
 Web Crypto is a W3C standard that lets the browser itself encrypt data.
 Historically "crypto.subtle" has [varying levels of support](http://caniuse.com/#search=web%20crypto) in browsers with one in particular being the biggest problem for Cordova: Android.
 Thankfully, the [Crosswalk WebView Engine plugin](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview) mentioned above brings Android 4.0+ up to a recent version of Chromium including Web Crypto support.